coingate/woocommerce-plugin/README.md

 At this point, you can also configure how CoinGate order statuses will correspond to WooCommerce order statuses.
 Leave the default options if you are not sure.
 7. If you are using Sandbox API credentials, then turn Test Mode on.
 8. Finally, click “Save changes”, and you are good to go!

-== Screenshots ==

-1. CoinGate payment form - cryptocurrency selection window
-2. Some of the 50+ cryptocurrencies supported by CoinGate
-3. CoinGate Bitcoin Payment Page - Invoice
-4. Merchant dashboard on CoinGate